thirdtank/brut/brutrb.com/ai.md

 something to get this launched.
 Please reach out if you want to make a better one + other assets.
 I'm willing to pay a real person.

-## AI Helping to Understand Brut
+## AI That Teachs You About Brut Does Not Currently Exist

-Due to how LLMs work, there is naturally nothing in any single model about Brut at all.
+Due to how LLMs work, there is naturally nothing in any model about Brut.
 Anything an existing model tells you about Brut is **100% untrustworthy**.
 We hope to allow LLMs to consume Brut's code, documentation, and examples, so it can be an additional source of help, but currently that is not the case.